 These are the types of people that can not lead a normal life because of some “reason.”
 Whether that reason is nuclear war, outbreak of a new disease, new world order and martial law, the united nations coming to get your guns,,,, whatever the reason may be, these people go around in a constant state of readiness.
 All they can think about is being ready for some kind of event.

 Here is the video that received the comment.

 Recently I was asked “how long I have been prepping?”
 That set off a whirlwind of thoughts about my life.
 Everything from my grandparents farm, to my dad taking my brother and I hunting, to my 1st and 2nd grade teachers going over duck and cover drills and what a nuclear explosion looked like, to watching our jobs and factories move to China, to camping next to the marsh in Bridge City, Texas, to hurricane Andrew, to watching what happened with Hurricane Katrina, Hurricane Ike,,, the list might be a mile long.

-Please Rate This Article Over the past couple of decades there has been a disturbing trend that is becoming more and more visible.
+0.0 00 Over the past couple of decades there has been a disturbing trend that is becoming more and more visible.
 And that is families that are not able to prepare for a disaster.
-Its not because they do not want to, its because most people can not afford to purchase the basic […]
+Its not because they do not want to, its because most people can not afford to purchase the basic essentials.
+In […]